M4p4/next-tube/README.md

 # NextTube

 A modern video tube website coded in Typescript with Next.js framework.
+TailwindCSS is used for the styling.

+### Features

+- Change Themes easily
+- Customize Tags, Models, Categories Pages
+- Manage Videos, Keywords in seperated adminpanel
+- Change images so they unique for serps
+- Rewrite video titles with a spinner
+- Scrape content from big sites
+- MongoDB Database
+- Report / Contact Modal

+### Todos

+- Improve SEO for ranking
+- Add Video per UI (Currently only per API)
+- Use Redis to cache pages

 ### Change Theme